Bureau of Prisons, Justice.

 One survey of 50 commissary items was conducted at the following locations: LSCI Allenwood, FPC Alderson, USP Leavenworth, FCI Dublin, FMC Fort Worth, and FCI Miami.
 We compared the prices of commissary items to identical or similar items in a local retail convenience store and a local supermarket at each location.
 In 70 percent of the comparisons, we found that the items surveyed were less expensive in the commissaries than in the local convenience stores and supermarkets.

-While we limit access to the institution commissary, the proposed regulations allow for exceptions where health services staff determine that the inmate has an immediate medical need which must be addressed before the inmate's regularly scheduled commissary visit (see§ 549.30(a)).
-The proposed regulations also allow for exceptions where the inmate does not have access to the commissary because the inmate is in administrative detention or special housing.
+While we limit access to the institution commissary, the proposed regulations allow for exceptions where health services staff determine that the inmate has an immediate medical need which must be addressed before the inmate's regularly scheduled commissary visit (see § 549.30(a)).
+The proposed regulations also allow for exceptions where the inmate does not have access to the commissary because Start Printed Page 47849the inmate is in administrative detention or special housing.

 Interactions.
 Federal law and Bureau policy addresses issues on drug interactions between prescribed and OTC medications.
 These laws and our policy require verbal and/or written counseling information for all prescription drugs.
 When we prescribe such drugs, we give inmates information about potential drug-drug and drug-food interactions, including those with OTC medications.